 During Freshers’ Week, the SRC’s flagship event is the two day Freshers’ Festival.
 The Festival will be your chance to meet loads of clubs and societies you can get involved in.
-Local businesses are also there to talk to you so it’s a great event to attend – especially for the freebies and goody bags.
-The SRC also runs the late-night Freshers’ Week buses taking you home after a night out in one of the unions which is ideal for those of you moving into the university’s halls of residence.
+Local businesses are also there to talk to you so it’s a great event to attend.
 Look out for the SRC’s Freshers’ Helpers in blue t-shirts throughout the week to ask any more questions.